Code-Institute-Submissions/nba-statistics/README.md

 # NBA-statistics

-The site is essentially a newsletter designed to promote NBA basketball through the providing of information on players, teams, media and news from around the nba.
+..The site is essentially a newsletter designed to promote NBA basketball through the providing of information on players, teams, media and news from around the nba.
 Users will be able to see up to date league rankings for the season, search for up to date statistics from their favourite player and see media from the latest games to be played.
 They will also have the ability to contact the service to request data for specific players as all current nba players are listed.
 The value to the user will be the gaining of information through searches, viewing media and related content around the nba and contacting the service with specific feedback or requests.
 The value to the provider will be increased traffic and outreach to fans and potential fans, , direct feedback and usable data on players favoured by users and an interactive site that is engaging to the user.

 ##UX
-The users for this website can be split into three main groups.
+..The users for this website can be split into three main groups.
 The first are general type users who are already fans of basketball or the NBA in general and will likely be looking for specific information and have come to the site with a specific purpose.
 These users are likely the ones who will recieve the most engagement.
 The second group of users are organisational users connected to the league and its subsidieres itself, be that the NBA organisation or specific franchises within the league.
 This would be the group that stands to benefit through engagement with their customer base.
 The third group are more general type users that do not fit into either category, who are not necessarily basketball fans and perhaps happened across the site by accident or were recommended it by a friend.
 This group will likely be less engage but are the ones who are set to learn the most from the site as all information may be things they haven't seen before.

 ###User Stories
-As an NBA Fan, I want to keep up to date with current players statistics and leage standings by visiting a site regularly that has this information as the season progresses.
+* As an NBA Fan, I want to keep up to date with current players statistics and leage standings by visiting a site regularly that has this information as the season progresses.
-As a basketball fan, I want a convenient place to see stories and video from a variety of mainstream media outlets, by visiting a site that has all of them in one place.
+* As a basketball fan, I want a convenient place to see stories and video from a variety of mainstream media outlets, by visiting a site that has all of them in one place.
-As an NBA player/ franchise, I want to grow my following of fans and supporters to increase my own popularity and the popularity of the game of basketball.
+* As an NBA player/ franchise, I want to grow my following of fans and supporters to increase my own popularity and the popularity of the game of basketball.
-As an NBA official representative, I want to publicise the NBA and its teams and content, to increase the popularity of the game and increase revenue from the customer base through sales, traffic and engagement.
+* As an NBA official representative, I want to publicise the NBA and its teams and content, to increase the popularity of the game and increase revenue from the customer base through sales, traffic and engagement.
-As a user who does not fit into either category, I want to learn more about the game of basketball, to see if I might want to play it some day.
+* As a user who does not fit into either category, I want to learn more about the game of basketball, to see if I might want to play it some day.

+### UX Scope
+..
+As detailed in the user stories the main user type will be fans of the game of basketball and their main desire is to have up to date content and data for goings on in the league all in one place.
+Eye catching content in the forms of videos, news articles and team data will be used throughout the project to draw in users and provide value.
+This will also be valuable to users not familiar with the game by being informative and engaging.
+Another feature users may not know they need will be the ability to find data on any player in the league via a search function.
+This will allow them to search even lesser known players from their favourite teams and see there stats for their career.
+Limiting factors to data will be API requests (only 1000 per day) meaning that attempts will need to be made to keep API requests per refresh to a minimum.
+In the case of extended traffic to the website upgrading to a paid service may be necessary.

+### UX Surface
+The site will mainly use the font family 'Exo' for styling of all text.
+Navbar header and footer elements will be sticky (top and bottom) and on the larger pages will assist navigation through interactivity.
+A blue background will be used for both following/as near to as possible the NBA logo color scheme.
+Social links will use FontAwesome icons in footer elements.
+The site will be viewable on all screen sizes with a mobile first approach to responsiveness.
+Differences between screen layouts have been detailed in wireframes however as it is likely tablet and desktop view will be the same wireframes have been included for mobile and desktop view only.
+See attached file in assets/wireframes for details.

 ##Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 * Conference Standing section - this section uses the rapidAPI NBA API to provide up to date information on the standings for the season of each team in the Eastern and Western Conference.
 * Video Section - section shows videos that boost engagement and shows interesting news from around the NBA.
 Weekly updates would be plays of the week from that week when the season is back on.
 * News Section - with links to relevant news stories this section is interactive allowing users to show more content from the stories that interest them before following the link.